-- Advocacy for your customers
+- Advocate for your customers

-- Creativity to deliver frugal wows
+- Use creativity to deliver frugal wows

 Customer service sometimes is undervalued due to its reliance on so-called soft skills.
 That’s an outdated point of view.
 Support has become more technical in recent years, and many of the most important customer service skills don’t come naturally to most people, even to entrepreneurs, who frequently act as customer-facing employees in the early days.